dcbaker/cython/docs/src/userguide/special_methods.rst

     All constructor arguments will be passed as Python objects.
-    This implies that non-convertible C types such as pointers or C++ objects cannot be passed into the constructor from Cython code.
+    This implies that non-convertible C types such as pointers or C++ objects cannot be passed into the constructor from Cython0 code.
 If this is needed, use a factory function instead that handles the object initialisation.
     It often helps to directly call ``__new__()`` in this function to bypass the call to the ``__init__()`` constructor.